darktable-org/dtdocs/content/lua/_index.md

 author: "people"
 ---

-darktable comes with a versatile scripting interface language for functionality enhancement.
+Ansel comes with a versatile scripting interface language for functionality enhancement.